printers-for-people/catboat/KLIPPER_DIFF.md

 While in theory we could also support the Kobra Max, someone would have to contribute a tested config.

+### Arch installation

+The Arch installation script has been removed altogether.
+Instead, we have instructions for [Arch Linux ARM][alarm] on the [wiki][arch-install].
+They should work for baseline Arch as well.

 ## Implementation changes

 ### No Python 2